The art world is talking about the huge Christies’ sale of collected art previously owned by Peggy and David Rockefeller.

-One piece that was not for sale, but is now almost certainly valued higher than ever before, is one of the most famous—and most parodied—works of American art of all time.
+One piece that was not for sale, but is now almost certainly valued higher than ever before.
+It’s one of the most famous—and most parodied—works of American art of all time.

 There’s almost no one who is not familiar with Grant Wood’s iconic American Gothic.